PanelAlpha Documentation

 docker compose -f /opt/panelalpha/app/docker-compose.yml exec api php artisan diagnostic-mode --app-id=INSTANCE_ID --disable

-NOTE: Replace INSTANCE_ID with the actual ID of the instance you want to disable diagnostic mode for
+Note: Replace INSTANCE_ID with the actual ID of the instance for which you want to disable diagnostic mode.